spripon/ECG-Digitiser/README.md

 * [Evaluation code](https://github.com/physionetchallenges/evaluation-2024)
 * [Frequently asked questions (FAQ) for this year's Challenge](https://physionetchallenges.org/2024/faq/)
 * [Frequently asked questions (FAQ) about the Challenges in general](https://physionetchallenges.org/faq/)

+## Credits

+- We used nnU-Net:

+        Isensee, F., Jaeger, P. F., Kohl, S. A., Petersen, J., & Maier-Hein, K. H. (2021). nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation.
+Nature methods, 18(2), 203-211.

+- The base for this repository was [PhysioNet 2024](https://github.com/physionetchallenges/python-example-2024) by the PhysioNet team.